Generating Income from Stock Dividends vs. Bond Interest

 First, we’ll talk about the red line – stock dividends.

-As you can see in the table above, in the very first year, a $10,000 investment in the S&P 500 paid a dividend of about $421 in year one or 4.21 percent on the initial investment.
-Forty years later, the dividend income shown by the red line climbed to about $5,724.
-That’s a 57 percent annual yield on the original investment.
+As you can see in the table above, in the very first year, a $10,000 investment in the S&P 500 paid a dividend of about $529 in year one or 5.3 percent on the initial investment.
+Forty years later, the dividend income shown by the red line climbed to about $5,371.
+That’s a near 54 percent annual yield on the original investment.

 This shows that the income from stock dividends grew at about 6 percent per year.
 Inflation during that same period grew at about 3 percent.
 So, dividends increased at double the rate of inflation.
 Talk about protecting your purchasing power.

-This price-only return (which excludes dividend income) clocks in at about 8.75 percent per year.
-If you add in another 3 percent for the dividends each year, you get a total return of about 11.75 percent per year.
-If you had reinvested all the dividends into your portfolio, your $10,000 would have grown to almost $850,000 after 40 years.
+This price-only return (which excludes dividend income) clocks in at about 9 percent per year.
+If you add in another 3 percent for the dividends each year, you get a total return of about 12 percent per year.
+If you had reinvested all the dividends into your portfolio, your $10,000 would have grown to more than $1,000,000 after 40 years.

 What about the blue line – bond interest?

 Bonds are typically thought of as a safer alternative to stocks — maybe too safe.
-They were great in 1980 when you were getting almost a 9 percent return.
-But over time, the Lehman/Barclay’s aggregate bond index grew from $10,000 to only $17,893 and would now pay you only $311 per year, or 1.75 percent on your investment.
+They were great in 1980 when you were getting an 11 percent return.
+But over time, the Lehman/Barclay’s aggregate bond index grew from $10,000 to only $16,875 and only paid you $370 in 2020, or 2.2 percent on your investment.

-Based on the data in our study, stock dividend income wins against bond income by an incredibly large margin.
-Annual stock dividend income increased over 13.5-fold, while the remaining price-only return grew 28-fold.
-Bonds, on the other hand, rose less than two times in price (during the longest bond bull market we’ve seen in history) and experienced a 64 percent reduction in income.
+Stock dividend income wins against bond income by an incredibly large margin.
+Annual stock dividend income increased over 10-fold, while the remaining price-only return grew 35-fold.
+Bonds on the other hand, rose less than two times in price, with a 67 percent reduction in income.
+And this is the longest bond bull market we’ve seen in history.

 It doesn’t matter if you have $500,000, $5 million, or $50 million in your retirement portfolio.
-It’s hard to find a more consistent source of growing income to outpace inflation, along with the potential for a dramatic increase in your underlying principal (28X the value of your investment, and 13.5X your annual income*).
+It’s hard to find a more consistent source of growing income to outpace inflation, along with the potential for a dramatic increase in your underlying principle.
+35X the value of your investment, and 10X your annual *income.

 When you look at these historical studies you might say to yourself, “That would have been nice over the last 40 years, so haven’t I missed the boat?”
 Not really.
 If you’re 40 or 50 years old, don’t you have 3 to 4 decades left to invest?
 Contrary to your brain saying, “it’s too late for this” remember that you have more years of spending ahead of you than you might think.
 Think in decades, not years.